Politics of Tonga: Executive

 Its executive includes the prime minister and the cabinet, which becomes the Privy Council when presided over by the monarch.
 In intervals between legislative sessions, the Privy Council makes ordinances, which become law if confirmed by the legislature.
 The monarch is hereditary and appoints all members of the cabinet, including the prime minister and the deputy prime minister.

 Legislature

-The Legislative Assembly is composed of representatives of the Nobles and representatives of the people.
+The Legislative Assembly is composed of representatives from both the Nobles and the people.
 This composition is established by Article 59 of the Constitution as amended by the " Constitution of Tonga amendment Act 2010 " Article 51 of the same Act allows the PM to nominate and the King to appoint up to 4 extra cabinet members from outside the Assembly.